centro/transis/README.md

 ```

 Our `PersonView` component accepts a `person` prop that must be an instance of our `Person` model.
-We create our glue mixin by calling the `Basis.ReactPropsMixin` function and passing it an object
+We create our glue mixin by calling the `Transis.ReactPropsMixin` function and passing it an object
-that specifies the Basis props to observe on each React component prop.
-When any of these Basis
+that specifies the Transis props to observe on each React component prop.
+When any of these Transis
 props change, the mixin will call `forceUpdate` on the component to trigger a re-render.

 ## Example Apps